xebialabs-community/xld-salesforce-plugin/README.md

 ## Installation ##

+The connection to SFDC will be established from the server XL Deploy is running on.
+You can configure a proxy server to be used to connect to SFDC.
+In order to function, the XL Deploy server needs to have Apache Ant and the Force.com JAR file available on the filesystem.
+These are not provided by this plugin and need to be installed manually, although command to do it automatically are included in the __src/test__ folder of this plugin source code.

 ### Ant ###

 If Ant is not already present on the XL Deploy server, please download from [here](http://ant.apache.org/bindownload.cgi) and unzip to a location of your choice.

 ### Salesforce Migration Tool ###

-Download the [Salesforce Jar](./deps/ant-salesforce.jar) from this repository to a location of your choice.
+Download the [Salesforce Jar](https://gs0.salesforce.com/dwnld/SfdcAnt/salesforce_ant_41.0.zip) from this repository to a location of your choice.

 ### Plugin installation ###